KatePril/plagiarism-similarity-engine/README.md

 # Plagiarism similarity engine
 An engine for plagiarism was developed in the scope of this project.
+Project core components:
+- Input manager
+- NTLK tokenizer
+- NGrams generator
+- MinHash generator
+- LSH generator
+- Similarity evaluator
+- Output writer

 ## Prepare the project
 Clone the repository